PseudoDevs/IamGhost/amd4.md

-Last updated: 2024-04-13 10:36:09
+Last updated: 2024-04-13 10:37:25
-Random Quote: I don't feel so good.
-It's like my testicals mixed poprocks and soda. - Ted Mosby
+Random Quote: Why didn't you say this to me when I was alive? - Hannah Baker